wmcbrine/PDCurses/docs/IMPLEMNT.md

 Free any memory allocated by PDC_scr_open().
 Called by delscreen().

-### int PDC_scr_open(int argc, char **argv);
+### int PDC_scr_open(void);

 The platform-specific part of initscr().
-It's actually called from Xinitscr(); the arguments, if present, correspond to those used with main(), and may be used to set the title of the terminal window, or for other, platform-specific purposes.
-(The arguments are currently used only in X11.)
-PDC_scr_open() must initialize acs_map[] (unless it's preset) and several members of SP, including lines, cols, mouse_wait, orig_attr (and if orig_attr is TRUE, orig_fore and orig_back), mono, _restore and _preserve.
+It must initialize acs_map[] (unless it's preset) and several members of SP, including lines, cols, mouse_wait, orig_attr (and if orig_attr is TRUE, orig_fore and orig_back), mono, _restore and _preserve.
 If using an existing terminal, and the environment variable PDC_RESTORE_SCREEN is set, this function may also store the existing screen image for later restoration by PDC_scr_close().